Aurora Divorce Attorneys

 Marital property usually refers to all property obtained by either spouse throughout the marriage.
 It is generally presumed that all property obtained by either spouse during the marriage is marital property, regardless of who is considered the title holder.
 Non-marital property is outlined fairly specifically in the related laws.

 Here are several examples of non-marital property, as per the law:

 - Property given to either spouse as a gift, through a will, or by legacy

 - Property obtained by either spouse prior to the marriage

 - Property acquired by either spouse after being legally separated

 Marital property is meant to be distributed equitably amongst both spouses.
 There are several factors a judge will consider when distributing marital property between the two parties.
 Several of these include the time length of the marriage, the valued property respective to each spouse, and any prenuptial agreements signed before the marriage.
 We are well-versed in this field of law and our experience has equipped us to handle any and all divorce-related problems you may have.
-Contact us for more information regarding marital property and get a free phone consultation.
+Contact us for more information regarding marital property and get a consultation.